In re Intel Corp. Securities Litigation

 On September 16, 2020, Bernstein Litowitz Berger & Grossmann LLP (“BLB&G”) filed a class action lawsuit for violations of the federal securities laws against Intel Corporation (“Intel” or the “Company”) and certain of the Company’s current and former senior executives (collectively, “Defendants”), on behalf of investors in Intel common stock between October 25, 2019 and July 23, 2020, inclusive (the “Class Period”).
 The case was filed in the U.S. District Court for the Northern District of California.

-BLB&G filed this action on behalf of its client, City of Hallandale Beach Police Officers’ and Firefighters’ Personnel Retirement Trust, and the case is captioned City of Hallandale Beach Police Officers’ and Firefighters’ Personnel Retirement Trust v.
+BLB&G filed this action on behalf of its client, City of Hallandale Beach Police Officers’ and Firefighters’ Personnel Retirement Trust, and the case was captioned City of Hallandale Beach Police Officers’ and Firefighters’ Personnel Retirement Trust v.
 Intel Corporation, No. 3:20-cv-06493 (N.D.
 Cal.).
 The complaint is based on an extensive investigation and a careful evaluation of the merits of this case.
 This case is related to a previously filed securities class action pending against Intel captioned Huang v.
 Intel Corporation, No. 5:20-cv-05194 (N.D.
 Cal.)
 To view the complaint, click on the Case Documents tab on the left-hand side of the page.
+On October 21, 2020, the Court consolidated the related actions, appointed SEB Investment Management AB and KBC Asset Management NV as Lead Plaintiff, and approved the selection of BLB&G as co-lead counsel.

 Intel’s Alleged Fraud